JoshuaDaigle/JoshuaDaigleCV/README.md

 ## Creating your website

 We will be generating a static website from your resume.
 Etter recommends the using static websites for multiple reasons including: their portability, speed, simplicity, security.
 The tool we will be using to make the static website is Jekyll.
-Jekyll a popular static website generator recommended by Etter.
+Jekyll is a popular static website generator recommended by Etter.
 Making your own static website from this repository will involve 6 main steps:
 1. Forking this repository to your GitHub account.
 2. Cloning this repository to your local machine.
 3. Making changes to the repository.